-The socket has the indicated type, which specifi es the communication semantics.
+The socket has the indicated type, which specifies the communication semantics.
 Currently defined types are:

-SOCK_STREAM SOCK_DGRAM SOCK_RAW SOCK_SEQPACKET SOCK_RDM
+SOCK_STREAM SOCK_DGRAM

 A SOCK_STREAM type provides sequenced, reliable, two-way connection-based byte streams.
 An out-ofband data transmission mechanism may be supported.
 A SOCK_DGRAM socket supports datagrams (connectionless, unreliable messages of a fixed (typically small) maximum length).
-A SOCK_SEQPACKET socket may provide a sequenced, reliable, two-way connection-based data transmission path for datagrams of fixed maximum length; a consumer may be required to read an entire packet with each read system call.
-This facility is protocol specific, and presently not implemented for any protocol family.
-SOCK_RAW, which is available only to the super-user, and SOCK_RDM, for which no implementation currently exists, are not described here.

-protocol specifi es a particular protocol to be used with the socket.
+protocol specifies a particular protocol to be used with the socket.
 Normally only a single protocol exists to support a particular socket type within a given protocol family.
-However, multiple protocols may exist, in which case a particular protocol must be specifi ed in this manner.
+However, multiple protocols may exist, in which case a particular protocol must be specified in this manner.
 The protocol number to use is particular to the "communication domain" in which communication is to take place.
-If a protocol is specifi ed by the caller, then it will be packaged into a socket level option request and sent to the underlying protocol layers.
+If a protocol is specified by the caller, then it will be packaged into a socket level option request and sent to the underlying protocol layers.

 Sockets of type SOCK_STREAM are full-duplex byte streams, similar to pipes.
 A stream socket must be in a connected state before any data may be sent or received on it.
 A connection to another socket is created with a connect(3N) call.
 Once connected, data may be transferred using read(2) and write(2) calls or some variant of the send(3N) and recv(3N) calls.
 When a session has been completed, a close(2) may be performed.
-Out-of-band data may also be transmitted as described on the send(3N) manual page and received as described on the recv(3N) manual page.
+Out-of-band data may also be transmitted as described on the send(3N) manual page.

 The communications protocols used to implement a SOCK_STREAM insure that data is not lost or duplicated.
 If a piece of data for which the peer protocol has buffer space cannot be successfully transmitted within a reasonable length of time, then the connection is considered broken and calls will indicate an error with -1 returns and with ETIMEDOUT as the specific code in the global variable errno.
-The protocols optionally keep sockets "warm" by forcing transmissions roughly every minute in the absence of other socket(3)
+A SIGPIPE signal is raised if a process sends on a broken stream; this causes naive processes, which do not handle the signal, to exit.